habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > It is too simplistic and lacks informative details about the state of the art and the justification for the work.

 We've deliberately kept the introduction rather terse.
-The justification of the work lies in the non-desctructive imaging of unstained samples.
+The justification of the work lies in the non-destructive imaging of unstained samples.
 We have expanded the introduction a bit and added references to manuscripts detailing microtomographic imaging in the life sciences.
-As this manuscript is not a review, we kindly refuse to add more information on the background of microtomogrpahic imaging.
+As this manuscript is not a review, we kindly refuse to add more information on the background of microtomographic imaging.

 > Merging the Materials and Methods section with the Results is not a reasonable way to present the work.
 > It would be better to separate them for clarity.